How to Support Pre-Service Teachers with Projects Outside the College Classroom

 As we think together about how to learn beyond our Tuesday/Thursday lecture hall, I offer my class the following guidance:

-• Space is often scared.
+- Space is often scared.
 Marginalized people do not always have the same access to safe spaces.
 When you enter these new spaces, remember you are a guest.

-• Relationships matter.
-All learning happens through connection.
+- Relationships matter.
+All learning happens through

-• Center reciprocity.
+connection . - Center reciprocity.
 Seek ways to give as much (or more) than you receive.
 Express gratitude.
 Find ways to be helpful in the moment and beyond.

-• Stretch outside your cultural comfort zone.
+be understood.
+We areengaging in this work to listen more than to be heard. - Stretch outside your cultural comfort zone.
 You neither learn nor grow when you play it super safe.
 We have to risk being uncomfortable to improve.
 This is true in everything from math to teaching.

-• Leverage and extend your current experiences.
+- Leverage and extend your current experiences.
 Many of you are participating in service learning, field experiences, or other projects in the College of Education.
 View those experiences from the perspective of our class to find additional opportunities to extend your learning.
 Can you give a lesson?
 Host a family night?
 Attend home visits?
 Set-up an event?

-• Engage in courageous conversations.
-With hope, along your journey you will meet many educators who you might not have realized were teaching you.
+along yourjourney you will meet many educators who you might not have realized were teaching you.
 Remember, wisdom is ubiquitous.
 You can learn important lessons from everyone you meet.
 Listen to young children.
 Listen to support staff.
-Listen to those who are hurting or whom you might have ignored.
+Listen to those who are hurting or whom you might have ignored. - Serve

-• Attend events.
+at an organization.
+Engage in this work because you want to make a difference.
+Teachers are powerful change agents.
+You don’t have to wait to start serving others and you will never learn more about relationships and representation than you do when you learn through service. - Attend events.
 We are part of a vibrant campus community where there are constantly meaningful events happening.
 When you attend one of these events, be fully present.
 Arrive on time.
 Stay the whole time.
 Put your phone away.
 Look for ways to be helpful and engaged.

-• Read constantly.
+- Read constantly.
 Literature, story, and dialogue are great places to begin this work.
 Read stories and research by people in the communities you want to learn more about.
 As you read these works: make connections, ask questions, and consider your takeaways as both human beings and teachers.

-• Learning is a journey.
+rapport .
+You belong to many communities already.
+Perhaps you play a sport, attend a house of worship, or belong to Greek Life.
+Think about how you can leverage the communities to which you already belong to meet new people, serve, and build bridges. - Learning is a journey.
 You won’t complete that journey in our 16 weeks together or even before you graduate.
 With hope, we are always journeying, always learning new ways to make connections, to be of service, to be more effective teachers and human beings.
 I don’t expect you to have this all figured out by the end of the semester; instead, my dream is that you will have made some progress and put together some plans to keep making progress.

-• Remember, you represent our university, the College of Education, our class, and the teaching profession.
+- Remember, you represent our university, the College of Education, our class, and the teaching profession.
 When we go into new communities, we bring our communities with us.
 Make us proud.

 Yes, there is a lot of ground we can cover inside the four walls of our lecture class, particularly when we enhance that space with our own lived experiences, decades of research, and the power of the internet.
 However, there is also a lot we simply cannot cover within the four walls of our classroom.